resource-watch/slate/source/includes/dev/_microservice_dev_guide.md

 To see an example of how to use Postgres on a real-world microservice, check out the [Resource watch manager microservice](https://github.com/resource-watch/resource-watch-manager/) (written in Ruby on Rails).

-### Elasticsearch v5.5
+### AWS Elasticsearch Service v7.7

-Use [Elasticsearch](https://www.elastic.co/) for search optimization or heterogeneous data storage with quick access.
-The current setup also includes [a 3rd party plugin for SQL support on ES 5](https://github.com/NLPchina/elasticsearch-sql).
+Use [AWS Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/) (powered by [Open Distro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/)) for search optimization or heterogeneous data storage with quick access.

 To see an example of how to use Elasticsearch on a real-world microservice, check out the [Document dataset adapter microservice](https://github.com/resource-watch/document-adapter/).